 How the regulator works

-This means that the produced by the regulator winding is also reduced and when it drops to a certain value, the spring-loaded regulator points close again, increasing the output.
+This means that the magnetic field produced by the regulator winding is also reduced and when it drops to a certain value, the spring-loaded regulator points close again, increasing the output.

 How the ‘cut-out’ principle works

-When the dynamo output exceeds that of the , the produced by the winding closes the cut-out points and the dynamo starts to charge the and provide current for the electrical system.
+When the dynamo output exceeds that of the battery, the magnetic field produced by the winding closes the cut-out points and the dynamo starts to charge the battery and provide current for the electrical system.

-Most control boxes also have a third relay which controls the output current.
+Most control boxes also have a third relay that controls the output current.
 This relay is connected in series with the voltage regulator and operates excessive current from being produced, which would damage the generator.

 Current from the output terminal is fed to the control box which contains two relays.
-When dynamo output exceeds voltage, a proportion of it flowing through the cut-out winding generates a strong enough to close the cut-out points and feed the bulk of the output to the car’s electrical system.
+When dynamo output exceeds battery voltage, a proportion of it flowing through the cut-out winding generates a magnetic field strong enough to close the cut-out points and feed the bulk of the output to the car’s electrical system.

 The lower output reduces the magnetism of the regulator winding, allowing the points to close and the process to begin again.
 The regulator points open and closes several hundred times per minute.”

-You can submit your article for free review and publication by using “PUBLISH YOUR ARTICLE” page at the MENU Buttons.
+You can submit your article for free review and publication by using the “PUBLISH YOUR ARTICLE” page at the MENU Buttons.

-If you love this post please share it to using the social media buttons provided before the comment form.
+If you love this post please share it with your friends using the social media buttons provided.